-Stuart died this morning, 2/24/2010, at 65, with his wonderful wife Helen Hopkins and his family by his side.
+Stuart died on 2/24/2010, at 65, with his wonderful wife Helen Hopkins and his family by his side.

-The culinary world is a little undernourished today.
-The picture here is Stuart and Helen courtesy of Ron Zimmerman, owner of the great Herbfarm Restaurant near Seattle (his diary on our AOL site was probably the world's first blog).
+The culinary world is a little undernourished after his passing.
+The picture here is Stuart and Helen courtesy of Ron Zimmerman, owner of the great Herbfarm Restaurant near Seattle (his diary on our AOL site was probably the world’s first blog).

 Stuart and I kept in touch after AOL took over the Food & Drink Network for itself in the late ’90s.
 He often offered critiques and cracks about my articles.
 He and Helen and I had dinner this fall in Chicago and I laughed so hard I had trouble swallowing at times.
 Among his favorite quotes on his Facebook page is this one by Dr. Seuss “Be who you are and say what you feel, because those who mind don’t matter, and those who matter don’t mind.”

 Last summer he sent me this.
 He wasn’t kidding, and his family took it seriously, too.